rehierl/node-tree-outliner/2-tree-of-nodes/2-2-1-node-sequence.md

 <!-- ======================================================================= -->
 # Node sequence

-The tree traversal pseudocode fragment can be used to produce a sequence of nodes (i.e. a traversal trace) that contains the nodes of a document in the order in which these are entered:
+The tree traversal fragment can be used to produce a sequence of nodes (i.e. a traversal trace) that contains the nodes of a document in the order in which these are entered:

 ```
 nodeSequenceOf(root) begin